 Beware of Sports Drinks

 Sports drinks are known to contain high levels of sugar and acids, making them highly erosive to tooth enamel.
-Children should forego sports drinks and instead rehydrate with water before, during, and after athletic activities.
-If your child drinks sports drinks, we advise that they:
+Children should forego sports drinks and instead rehydrate with water before during and after athletic activities.
+If your child enjoys sports drinks, we advise that they:

 - Limit the amount and frequency

-- Swallow without swishing the drink in their mouth
+- Swallow the drink immediately and not hold it their mouth

 - Alternate with sips of water